Tucupita Marcano Player Props: Pirates vs. Mariners

-Tucupita Marcano -- with a slugging percentage of .571 in his past 10 games, including four extra-base hits -- will be in action for the Pittsburgh Pirates against the Seattle Mariners, with George Kirby on the mound, on May 26 at 10:10 PM ET.
+Tucupita Marcano -- with a slugging percentage of .581 in his past 10 games, including five extra-base hits -- will be in action for the Pittsburgh Pirates versus the Seattle Mariners, with Luis Castillo on the mound, on May 27 at 4:10 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Rangers.
+He racked up two extra-base hits in his last game (2-for-5 with a double, a home run and an RBI) against the Mariners.

 Tucupita Marcano Game Info & Props vs. the Mariners